Em-AK/stefania11.github.io/_posts/2015-08-13-my-rosetta-stone.md

 3. Build the CLI script

 ###What we learned:
-- Run bash commands from ruby
-- item
-- item

-run bash commands from ruby (
+run bash commands from ruby
 store api keys secretly
 use meta-programming to set our own instance variables call a private method with and argument and a proc (Proc.new {|n| n*factor })